rushabhvg/rushabhvg.github.io/articles/mid_term_blog_post.md

 # Introduction

 I am Rushabh Vipul Gala, studying Computer Science and Engineering at University of Mumbai, India.
 I love to solve real world challenges, and want to help for the betterment of the world.
 I have keen interest in new technologies.
-And I am thrilled to be able to contribute to the Open Source Community throught Google Summer of Code (GSoC).
+And I am thrilled to be able to contribute to the Open Source Community through Google Summer of Code (GSoC).

 I was curious about the buzz around the Rust language.
 Rust is gaining popularity as a memory safe language.
 I tried writing some code in Rust.
 It was a bit difficult in the begining, and afterwards I slowly started to grasp it.
 And hence started to look around Rust and its applications.